-The Senior Management structure of Teknia, as of February 2022, was as follows:
+The Senior Management structure of Teknia, as of February 2023, was as follows:

-CVs of Senior Managers of the Teknia Manufacturing Group, S.L.U. are as follow:
+CVs of Senior Managers of the Issuer are as follow:

-- Mr. Javier Lazpita, President of Teknia's Group Board of Directors and Chief Executive Officer of Teknia's Group Board of Directors - Javier has a degree in Business Administration from Universidad del País Vasco and completed a General Direction Program at IESE Business School. - Javier has more than 30 years of professional experience (the last 11 at Teknia) in the automotive component sector having held several positions of responsibility. - Javier speaks Spanish, French and English.
+(i) Mr. Javier Lazpita, President of Teknia's Group Board of Directors and Chief Executive Officer of Teknia's Group Board of Directors

+- Javier has a degree in Business Administration from País Vasco ́s University and completed a General Direction Program at IESE Business School. - Javier has more than 30 years of professional experience (the last 12 at Teknia) in the automotive component sector having held several positions of responsibility. - Javier speaks Spanish, French and English.